 - Student insurance while on the Maymester Program

 Please email Professor Khantimirov regarding program cost at email@example.com

 Important Note to Applicants:

 All students with a GPA of 2.0 and in good academic and social standing are eligible for the program; however, we are limiting enrollment to the first 24 students accepted in the program.
 (Same-sex-double-occupancy makes it difficult to set the exact number of students who will be accepted.)
 Thus, it’s important to submit a complete application early because openings will be filled on a rolling basis—the first qualified student to submit a complete application will be the first student enrolled and so on until the program is filled.
-Please note the application deadline for this program is December 15th
+Please note the application deadline for this program is February 1st

 or until filled.

-Need-Based Scholarship Applicants:
+Need-Based Scholarship Available:

 - All students on Summer Programs will be considered for a need-based scholarship if they have completed a FAFSA and have at least a 2.75 GPA.